Show All Answers

 Any questions can be directed to the Norwalk Police Identification Unit at (203) 854-3019 and leave a message for a return call.

-The Norwalk Police Department only issues 60 Day Temporary State of Connecticut Pistol Permits to bona fide Permanent Residents of the City of Norwalk.
-Non-Resident Property/Business owners are not eligible and must apply to the town in which they reside.
+The Norwalk Police Department only issues 60 Day Temporary State of Connecticut Pistol Permits to bona-fide Permanent Residents of the City of Norwalk.
+This would mean that your Driver License / Identification Card and any Motor Vehicle(s) are registered in the State of CT with a City of Norwalk address.
+Non-Resident Property/Business owners are not eligible and must apply to the town in which they reside or to DESPP if an Out of State resident.
 You Must be 21 years of age at the time you are fingerprinted.
 See the listed steps below and follow in that order.

 STEP # 1 - You Must first complete a Pistol Safety Course that has been approved by the State of Connecticut Special Licensing and Firearms Unit that includes "Live Fire" and receive a certificate.
 For more info, click on the link to see the requirements and approved instructors.
 Frequently Asked Questions - Pistol Permits (ct.gov) Click on link to view "Invalid NRA Certificate" example.
 This certificate has not been accepted since 2016 and is no longer recognized by the NRA.
 EFFECTIVE JULY 1ST, 2024 - THE COURSE CERTIFICATE DATE MUST BE WITHIN 2 YEARS OF THE DATE OF THE APPLICATION SUBMISSION TO BE ACCEPTED BY STATUTE.